Maggie Smith, scene-stealing actor famed for Harry Potter and 'Downton Abbey,' dies at 89

 Smith famously drew laughs from a prosaic line — “This haddock is disgusting” — in a 1964 revival of Noel Coward’s “Hay Fever.”

-“But unfortunately the critics mentioned it, and after that it never got a laugh,” she recalled.
-“The moment you say something is funny it’s gossamer.
-It’s gone, really.”

-She repeated the gift for one-liners in “Downton Abbey,” when the tradition-bound Violet acidly asked, “What is a weekend?”
+She repeated the gift for one-liners in “Downton Abbey,” when the tradition-bound Violet witheringly asked, “What is a weekend?”

+Fellow actors paid tribute to her on Friday.
+Hugh Bonneville, who played the son of Smith's character in "Downton Abbey," said "anyone who ever shared a scene with Maggie will attest to her sharp eye, sharp wit and formidable talent."

+“She was a true legend of her generation and thankfully will live on in so many magnificent screen performances," he said in a statement.

 Margaret Natalie Smith was born in Ilford, on the eastern edge of London, on Dec.
 28, 1934.
 She summed up her life briefly: “One went to school, one wanted to act, one started to act, one’s still acting.”